PandaSekh/otterdb/ARCHITECTURE.md

 Includes code that should be exposed to anyone importing the library.

 ## Performance
-While performance is not a cor objective, everything is done also thinking about that.
+While performance is not a core objective, everything is done also thinking about that.
 Benchmarks cover every part of the application and they're tracked to avoid regressions.